NikhilAroraBits/BITS-group-chat-app/README.md

 1. Take clone of the repo
 2. Go to cloned folder
 3. Go to pubspec.yaml
-4. Click get pub get to get the dependencies
+4. Click get pub get to get the dependencies (considering you have android studio installed)
 5. Start emulator or connect your physical device
 6. Run the app and you are good to go :)